websavar/music-releases/README.md

 - Discogs API (see in particular the sections on Authentication and Search): https://www.discogs.com/developers
 - API token generation (requires account): https://www.discogs.com/settings/developers
+- The number of search results is limited to 10,000.
+Therefoe, pagination is considered based of this value.

 <a name="#setup-run"></a>
 ## Setup and run